hyperledger/fabric/docs/source/private-data/private-data.md

 cases in which you want all channel participants to see a transaction while keeping a portion of the data private.

-That's why, starting in v1.2, Fabric offers the ability to create **private data collections**, which allow a defined subset of organizations on a channel the ability to endorse, commit, or query private data without having to create a separate channel.
+That's why Fabric offers the ability to create **private data collections**, which allow a defined subset of organizations on a channel the ability to endorse, commit, or query private data without having to create a separate channel.